Impact on Life Insurance Coverage

 To be valid, the court order must be a certified copy.
 The appropriate office must receive the certified copy before the insured’s death and it must expressly provide for someone to receive your FEGLI benefits.

 If you are an employee, you must file the court order with your human resources office.
 If you receive benefits from the Department of Labor’s Office of Workers Compensation Programs and you’ve been receiving these benefits for less than 12 months and you are still on the agency’s rolls as an employee, you also must file the order with your agency’s human resources office.
-If you are a retired employee, or you are on compensation and are separated from your agency or have been receiving compensation for 12 months or more, you must file the order with the Office of Personnel Management, Retirement Operations Center, P.O.
+If you are retired, or you are on compensation and are separated from your agency or have been receiving compensation for 12 months or more, you must file the order with the Office of Personnel Management, Retirement Operations Center, P.O.
 Box 45, Validation Section, Boyers, PA 16017-0045.

 You can submit a court order if you are an employee, an annuitant, a former spouse, the former spouse’s attorney or anyone else.
 You as the insured can cancel coverage even if there is a court order on file.
 You cannot submit a new designation of beneficiary to void the court order.
 If there is a valid court order on file, you may not change or submit a designation of beneficiary unless the person(s) named in the decree, order, or agreement agrees in writing or unless the decree, order or agreement is modified.